ryanwilsond/belte/docs/Principles.md

 specify that it is a reference.

 Another point on C# is the use of a modifier (`?`) on a value type to make it nullable.
 This adds unnecessary complexity.
-All objects in BELTE are nullable.
+All objects in Belte are nullable.

 ___

 ## DataTypes

-Some of the biggest changes with BELTE from other languages are the unique set of provided types.
+Some of the biggest changes with Belte from other languages are the unique set of provided types.
 This goes over types that have notable design changes.

 ### NULL